 And if you are raised in a mansion, well, you might not learn a whole lot of anything at all except that it’s easy to get lost in all of that space.

 When my kids were young, we lived on a part of our family’s property.
-The property was formerly a farm with horses, a huge vegetable garden and, of course, the requisite barn.
+The property was formerly a farm with horses, a huge vegetable garden, and, of course, the requisite barn.
 Years after it was no longer a farm, the barn was still there and was converted into a two-bedroom guesthouse.
 It was the perfect fit for a young family!

-My grandmother’s old phrase, “Were you raised in a barn?” has very special meaning for us.
+My grandmother’s old phrase, “Were you raised in a barn?” has a very special meaning for us.
 If my kids leave the door open when heading off to school or running outside to play, and I yell, “Close that door!
 Were you raised in a barn?” they’ll yell back, “Yes!”

 When you are raised in a barn, there are important things you learn about life, and leadership too.
 And even though we didn’t live with farm animals, it was often a circus in our little house.